-List 1: Five arguments in support of the Times' decision and/or its right to make it.
+List 1: Five arguments in support of the Times' decision and/or its right to publish the information.

-List 2: Five arguments against the Times' decision and/or against its right to publish the info.
+List 2: Five arguments against the Times' decision and/or against its right to publish the information.

 A talking point is a simple statement of a point you wish to make, followed by the list of supporting facts or information.
 Here's an example of one of the talking points circulated to supporters of Elena Kagan's nomination to the U.S. Supreme Court.
-Each of yours won't be this comprehensive, perhaps, but you get the point: list your arguments and support them with material from the reading.
+Each of yours won't be this comprehensive, perhaps, but you get the idea.
+List your arguments and support them with evidence from the reading.